-One concern that many people have when they’re filing for bankruptcy is the fear that friends, relatives, or coworkers will find out about it.
-Privacy is essential, especially when it comes to a family’s finances.
-While filing for bankruptcy is a matter of public record, there will only be a few entities that are actively looking into your legal claims.
+That being said, a major concern that many people have when they’re filing for bankruptcy is the fear that friends, relatives, or coworkers will find out about it.
+Although filing for bankruptcy is a matter of public record, privacy is essential for all parties involved, especially when it comes to a family’s finances.

-Your bankruptcy attorney can help you keep your financial status confidential.
-However, it’s vital to have a thorough understanding of just what information is publicly available.
+If you’re in the process of filing for bankruptcy or are thinking about taking the next step, your bankruptcy attorney can help you keep your financial status confidential.
+Before you begin, however, it’s vital to have a thorough understanding of just what information is publicly available.

 Keeping Your Financial Status Unavailable to the Public